dbrennand/Wallie/README.md

 * Requests created by [Kenneth Reitz (kennethreitz)](https://github.com/kennethreitz) and respective contributors.
 * Pypexels and Pyunsplash wrappers by [salvoventura](https://github.com/salvoventura) and respective contributors.

-## Still unstable currently.
-Project is not complete.
-This is not the final product.